tsbarnes/pitftmanager/README.md

 ## What apps come with it?

-Right now, there are two included apps:
+Right now, there are three included apps:

 * `system` - displays system information
 * `fortune` - displays fortune cookies
   * Note: requires `fortune-mod` to be installed!
+* `affirmations` - displays positive affirmations

 ## Creating apps